mmacaula/cesium-webpack/README.md

 ## Using the Source

 Using the source directly can be your best bet when you really only want to pull in the parts of Cesium that you're using, and leave out the stuff you're not.
 This can lead to faster loading times and keep your app more light-weight, always a good thing!
-Unfortunately things can get slightly more tricky with this route with pre v1.15 Cesium, but we've got some steps mapped out and I'll identify which ones are optional if you're post 1.15
+Unfortunately things can get slightly more tricky with this route depending on what version of Cesium you're using, but don't worry, I'll identity what steps are necessary.

+1. Getting Cesium ready for Webpack.
+There are three options here that you may run into depending on the version of Cesium you're using:

-1.  (pre-v1.15 step).
-Delete all package.json files in Cesium's `Source` directory.
+    **pre 1.15:**  Before v1.15, Cesium included a set of package.json files in its `Source` directory.
+These really trip up webpack (and Browserify for that matter).
+So, delete all package.json files in Cesium's `Source` directory.
 You can do this on *nix systems with this command:  `find path/to/Cesium/Source -name "package.json" -type f -delete`.
 On Windows you should be able to run from the Source directory: `del /s package.json`.
 Note this is untested and be careful as you type it.
 To be safe, use `del /s /p package.json` which should ask for confirmation for each file.

-2. Build Cesium's source.
-Pre v1.15, you'll need to run `ant build`.
-This generates all the .js files you'll need.
-If you are using post v1.15 Cesium, you'll build using `gulp`.
+    Then you'll need to run the build:  which you can do by running `ant build`.

+    **v1.15 :**  Run the Cesium build by running `gulp`

+    **v1.16 and later:**  As noted [here](https://cesiumjs.org/2015/12/14/Cesium-npm/), Cesium is now available on npm!
+This makes the step as simple as `npm install cesium`

-3. Create an app.js file and make it look like this:
+2. Create an app.js file and make it look like this:
     ```
     require('cesium/Source/Widgets/widgets.css');
     var BuildModuleUrl = require('cesium/Source/Core/ buildModuleUrl');